aistairc/aiaccel/docs/source/user_guide/job.rst

 <https://github.com/aistairc/aiaccel/blob/main/aiaccel/job/apps/config/local.yaml>`_
 keeps the settings minimal: ``walltime`` is ignored, ``script_prologue`` runs before every job, and each mode simply renders the ``job`` template.
-Array jobs loop over the requested number of processes with ``TASK_INDEX``/``TASK_STEPSIZE`` exported into the environment, and logs are stored next to ``LOG_FILENAME``.
-Customize this file to export additional environment variables, wrap commands in container runtimes, or change how local array workers are fanned out.
+Array jobs loop over the requested number of local worker processes with ``TASK_INDEX`` / ``TASK_STEPSIZE`` exported into the environment, and logs are stored next to ``LOG_FILENAME``.
+Customize this file to export additional environment variables, wrap commands in container runtimes, or change the local launch command for MPI / training jobs.

 PBS-specific settings
 ~~~~~~~~~~~~~~~~~~~~~